-Dr Jason Luke is a melanoma specialist and runs cancer immunotherapy trials at the University of Chicago.
+Dr Jason Luke is a melanoma specialist and at the time of the interview ran cancer immunotherapy trials at the University of Chicago.

 Throughout the episode he provides a clinical perspective on the challenges and opportunities in overcoming resistance to cancer immunotherapy.
 As Dr Luke (@jasonlukemd) notes on the podcast:

 There’s a very different phenomenon between taking a 20% tumor shrinkage upto 80% tumor shrinkage in an individual patient and taking the 20% response rate population and increasing that to an 80% response rate population.
 Probably the mechanisms that we’re going to need to go about those two approaches are completely different.